St. Peter's Church, Malmö: Later alterations

 The church has been altered several times since its construction.
 The original church tower collapsed in 1420, prompting the construction of a new tower and new vaults supporting the ceiling in the western part of the building.
 Already in 1442, the tower again suffered a partial collapse and had to be rebuilt.
 It was rebuilt again as late as 1890, when it attained its present appearance after a renovation.
 The tower is 98 m tall.
 Five side chapels were erected during the late 15th century and the early 16th century, of which three survive to this day.
 Two of them are named after the saints Anne and Mary, respectively.
-The third was dedicated to Saint George but is popularly called Krämarkapellet ("The chapel of the vendors") and was built for Malmö's guild of cloth dealers but used by several of the city's guilds whose coats of arms can still be seen in the chapel.
+The third was dedicated to Saint George but is popularly called "The Merchants' chapel" (Krämarkapellet) and was built for Malmö's guild of cloth dealers but used by several of the city's guilds whose coats of arms can still be seen in the chapel.
 The church porch was also built some time after 1420.

 A substantial reconstruction of the church was made in 1847–1853 under the guidance of Carl Georg Brunius.
 The church was at the time in an unarguably bad condition but Brunius' renovation has nonetheless been criticized for having been harsh.
-The church was given an entirely new, copper roof, and large parts of the walls were replaced with new bricks.
+The church was given an entirely new copper roof, and large parts of the walls were replaced with new bricks.
 A large part of the ambulatory was entirely dismantled and rebuilt, and nearly all the buttresses of the church were heavily reconstructed.
+The floor of the whole church was covered with old gravestones.
+These were taken up and most were smashed.
 The whitewashed interior was renewed, and many of the church's Renaissance furnishings were removed; the altarpiece and organ facade were saved contrary to the wishes of Brunius, but the altarpiece was painted grey.

-Between 1904 and 1910, another series of renovations were carried out.
-During this time, the altarpiece was restored to its earlier vibrant colours and the murals in Krämarkapellet uncovered and restored.
+Between 1904 and 1906, cathedral architect Theodor Wåhlin tried to restore what had escaped destruction fifty years earlier.
+During this time, the altarpiece was restored to its earlier vibrant colours and the murals in The Merchants' chapel uncovered and restored.

 Smaller renovations and alterations have also been made during the 20th century.
 The chapel originally dedicated to Saint Anne was rebuilt in 1964.
-Between 1965 and 1967 the interior of the church was renovated, and the murals in Krämarkapellet carefully restored.
+Between 1965 and 1967 the interior of the church was renovated, and the murals in The Merchants' chapel carefully restored.
 Additional restorations of the murals were made in 1999.
 In the 1980s, bathrooms, a cloakroom and an information desk were installed in the church.
 In 2011, another major restoration of the interior of the church was carried out.